Set Credentials for Accessing Your Published Data

 This topic describes how to set authentication on data connections as part of the publishing process.

-Note: This topic does not apply to connections to that do not require authentication, such as text files or Excel files.
+Note: This topic doesn’t apply to connections to that don’t require authentication, such as text files or Excel files.

 The following steps describe how to set authentication as part of publishing a data source or workbook.
 You can do this for each connection in the data source.

-Server run as account: A single Kerberos service account will be used to authenticate the user.
+- Server run as account: A single Kerberos service account is used to authenticate the user.
 On Windows this is the account that Tableau Server runs as.
 On Linux it can be any Kerberos account.

-Refresh not enabled or Allow refresh access: These options appear when you publish an extract of cloud data such as from Salesforce, and database credentials are needed to access the underlying data.
+- Refresh not enabled or Allow refresh access: These options appear when you publish an extract of cloud data such as from Salesforce, and database credentials are needed to access the underlying data.
 Allow refresh access embeds the credentials in the connection, so that you can set up refreshes of that extract on a regular schedule.
-Setting Refresh not enabled prompts users when they open the workbook.

 Important: How you want to keep extracted data fresh is also a factor: